Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Introduction

 The result displayed here provides a different flavor on the BLASSO performances.
-First, this bound holds provided the sample size is large enough (and under separation conditions that are slightly stronger than those required in Theorem~\ref{th:informal_estimation}).
+First, this bound holds provided the sample size is large enough (and under a separation condition).
 In such case, we first establish that the measure $\mu_{n,\omega}^\star$ has, with high probability, exactly the same sparsity index $s$ than the target $\mu^0$.
 Moreover, the bound \eqref{eq:th_sparsity_informal} provides theoretical guarantees on the estimation of the mixture parameters themselves instead of a control on far and near regions (Theorem~\ref{th:informal_estimation}).

+\paragraph{Comparison with the state-of-the-art rates} The natural benchmarks are minimax rates for the estimation of the mixing measure in Wasserstein distance.
+For \emph{strongly identifiable} (in the second-order sense) families with known number of components, the mixing measure can be estimated at the parametric rate $n^{-1/2}$, degrading to $n^{-1/(4(p-s)+2)}$ when the fitted order $p$ overshoots the true order $s$ \citep{heinrich_kahn}.
+These benchmarks are not available here, for two reasons.
+First, the heteroscedastic location-scale Gaussian family is only \emph{weakly} identifiable (the heat equation makes second-order location derivatives colinear with first-order scale derivatives), and over-parameterized maximum likelihood then converges at rates $n^{-1/(2\bar r)}$ with $\bar r\geq 4$ \citep{ho_nguyen_aos_2016}.
+Second, absent any separation condition, parametric rates are unattainable for \emph{any} procedure: already for location mixtures with known common covariance, the minimax $W_1$ rate is $n^{-1/(4k-2)}$ in dimension one \citep{heinrich_kahn,wu_yang_dmm} and $\left(\frac{d}{n}\right)^{1/4}+n^{-1/(4k-2)}$ in dimension $d$ \citep{doss2023optimal}, reaching $n^{-1/2}$ only for fully separated components \citep{wu_yang_dmm}.